Cajun Tilapia Soup with Polenta

 Instructions

 1. The day before or a few hours before, rub your Tilapia fillets with the cajun spices.
 Place them back in the fridge and wait an hour or two for the fish to absorb a bit of the taste.
-Grill your fillets in a flat bottom pan with 2 teaspoons of olive oil once you’re ready.
+Grill your fillets in a flat bottom pan with 2 tsp of olive oil once you’re ready.
 Put them right back in the fridge till it’s time to start your soup.

 2. For the soup, bring to the stove top a big stainless steel flat bottom pan and open your heat to medium/high.
-Add 3 teaspoons of the remaining olive oil and start grilling the yellow onion, jalapenos peppers and chopped garlic for 2-3 minutes.
+Add 3 tsp of the remaining olive oil and start grilling the yellow onion, jalapenos peppers and chopped garlic for 2-3 minutes.
 During that time, cut your previously blanched tomatoes in cubes before adding them to the pan.

 3. Add your fish broth, the freshly chopped coriander and lower your heat to medium/low, let it simmer covered for 5 minutes while stirring a few times.